ziglang/zig/CODE_OF_CONDUCT.md

 gathering place has its own moderators and rules.

 This is Andrew Kelley speaking.
-At least for now, I'm the moderator of the ziglang organization GitHub repositories and the #zig IRC channel on Freenode.
+At least for now, I'm the moderator of the ziglang organization GitHub repositories and the #zig IRC channel on Libera.chat.
 **This document contains the rules that govern these two spaces only**.

 The rules here are strict.
 This space is for focused, on topic, technical work